albin-mullvad/uia-compose-poc/README.md

 5. Navigate back to the main screen using the backstack.
 6. Ensure you're on the main screen.

-The check on step 6 will sometimes fail even though you're clearly on the main screen with the expected element visible.
+This sequence will fail on various steps even though the expected element is visible.

 ## How to easily trigger a test failure due to flakiness
 Run the following script which will repeat the instrumented test sequence repeatedly, for example